MichaelPaulukonis/michaelpaulukonis.github.io/branch.notes.md

 It looks like things were deleted or renamed.
 I was using some AI to generate the CSS, and I have learned to mistrust even more since it did this.

+## I actually haven't backed out fully.

+Think I'll publish something intermediate, then try bankruptcy again

+Main page doesn't work without font-size: 75%, but the rest of the blog doesn't look good with that there.
+And dynamically setting a class on the body causes awful blinking and resizing ugh.

 ## main culprit

 I changed the default tailwind separator to be a double-dash - `--` - since `pug` does not play nicely with Tailwind.